Medical Marijuana for Sinusitis

 The overall goals of treating sinusitis are to:

-• Reduce sinus inflammation.
+• Reduce sinus inflammation

-• Reduce the number of flare-ups.
+• Reduce the number of flare-ups

-• Keep nasal passages draining.
+• Keep nasal passages draining

-• Eliminate any underlying cause.
+• Eliminate any underlying causes

 • Nasal corticosteroids.
 These are sprays that treat and prevent inflammation.

 • Saline nasal irrigation.
-You can do this with solutions, nasal sprays or a neti pot.
+You can do this with solutions, nasal sprays, or a neti pot.

 • Injected or oral corticosteroids.
-Using oral corticosteroids is not recommended long-term as side effects can be serious.
+Using oral corticosteroids is not recommended long-term as the side effects can be serious.
 Because of this, corticosteroids are typically only used when your symptoms are severe.

-Antibiotics.
-A course of antibiotics may be necessary if you have a bacterial infection.
+Antibiotics: A course of antibiotics may be necessary if you have a bacterial infection.
 Unfortunately, these medications aren’t always powerful enough to get rid of sinusitis.
 You could also develop a resistance to them over time.
-Another negative is that antibiotics often produce side effects such as rashes, diarrhea, vomiting and stomach upsets.
+Another negative is that antibiotics often produce side effects such as rashes, diarrhea, vomiting, and stomach upsets.

-Immunotherapy.You may be advised to have immunotherapy (allergy shots) if your sinusitis is brought on by allergies.
+Immunotherapy: You may be advised to have immunotherapy (allergy shots) if your sinusitis is brought on by allergies.
 Doing this should help reduce your reaction to specific allergens.
 It’s hoped that your condition will then improve.

-Surgery.You may be offered endoscopic sinus surgery if your case of sinusitis is severe and resistant to medications and treatments.
+Surgery: You may be offered endoscopic sinus surgery if your case of sinusitis is severe and resistant to medications and treatments.
 A doctor explores your sinus passages with an endoscope.
 If they find an obstruction, they may use instruments to remove it or to shave away any nasal blockages such as polyps.
 They could also elect to enlarge your sinus openings for better drainage.

-Medical marijuana.
-Cannabis can be used to help improve breathing, relieve headaches and reduce the pain associated with sinusitis.
+Medical marijuana: Cannabis can be used to help improve breathing, relieve headaches, and reduce the pain associated with sinusitis.

 Why Look for Alternatives to Corticosteroids

-Potential Side Effects of Corticosteroids Includes:
+Potential Side Effects of Corticosteroids Include:

 • High blood pressure